yangningBU/website/README.md

 # <img align="left" width="100" height="100" alt="Spinning Wheel Icon" src="https://s3-us-west-2.amazonaws.com/yonatanlaurence.com/spinning-wheel-2018.09.05.png"> Yonatan Laurence
 Website App at www.yonatanlaurence.com

+## Notice
+I went from $12/mo to $7/mo and managing almost no infrastructure when moving from AWS EC2 to Heroku.
+The custom domain required moving from Free to Hobby (hence the $7).

+I'm using [Preact](https://github.com/developit/preact-cli), which is a fun lightweight version of react that's almost identical in DSL.

 ## CLI Commands

 ``` bash